 - 6.7.4 The approach to developing options for strategic access management and monitoring is well established in the Thames Basin.
 For each of the SPAs, a plan has been developed which sets out the access management works required on the SPA to mitigate the effect of development, along with a programme for monitoring the impact of visitors on the SPA.
 Each plan has been written by site managers and approved by Natural England.
 These plans are also in perpetuity.
 The plans produced are priced and the cost is used to calculate the sum required from CIL. - 6.7.5 It is recommended that a similar approach is adopted for Ashdown Forest.
-In order to take this forward, an access management strategy and associated programme of works will need to be set out for the site.
-This should be led by the Conservators of Ashdown Forest, in association with Mid Sussex District Council, Natural England and Wealden District Council.
-The strategy should include a programme of monitoring to check the effectiveness of measures.
-Both the access works and the monitoring will need to be detailed and have costs attached to them.
+An access management strategy and associated programme of works is currently being progressed for Ashdown Forest in association with the Conservators of Ashdown Forest, Natural England, Mid Sussex, Wealden and Lewes District Councils and Tunbridge Wells Borough Council.
+The strategy includes a programme of monitoring to check the effectiveness of measures.
+Both the access works and the monitoring will have detailed costs attached to them.